 Dr. Mehdi Rahimi (Principal Endodontist)

 Mehdi graduated with a Bachelor in Dental Surgery with distinction from the University of Otago (New Zealand) in 2002 and received his Doctorate of Clinical Dentistry (Endo) degree from the University of Melbourne in 2008.
 Mehdi has been actively involved in Endodontic teaching at various continued education levels, both nationally and internationally.
-Mehdi is an Adjunct Senior Lecturer at Charles Sturt University, and a guest lecturer at Sydney University and Melbourne Universtiy, and a CPD mentor for the Australian Dental Association NSW.
+Mehdi is an Adjunct Senior Lecturer at Charles Sturt University, a guest lecturer at Sydney University and Melbourne Universtiy, and a CPD mentor for the Australian Dental Association NSW.
 Mehdi has obtained a number of publications in the field of forensic dentistry and Endodontics (resin based obturation material and fractured instruments).
 In 2000 Mehdi was awarded the Sir Allan Wilkinson award for the most worthwhile research in Medicine and Dentistry from the University of Otago, in 2001 he was awarded the International Association for Dental Research Young Researchers Award and in 2002 Mehdi received the Pierre Fauchard Academy Award of Merit.
 Mehdi is the current President of the Australian Society of Endodontology (NSW branch), the immediate past-president of the Australian Asian Association of Dentists, a fellow of the International College of Dentists (FICD), a member of the Royal Australian College of Dental Surgeons in Endodontics and is a member of the Australian Dental Association (NSW) Education & Research and Sports & Social Committees.

 Dr. Langley Tasmania